zhangzibin/cu-nmf/README.md

 # cu-nmf
 NMF(Non-negative Matrix Factorization) based on cuda, with sparse matrix as input.
 Aim at large scale data and fast training.
+WARNING: The code is still developing and full of bugs!

 # Requirements